-The ultimate goal of the Documentary approach is to create a carefully curated collection of photographs that tell the story of your wedding in the most natural and unscripted way possible – while ensuring everything looks as fabulous as it really was.
+Sometimes known as “Reportage”, the ultimate goal of the Documentary approach is to create a carefully curated collection of photographs that tell the story of your wedding in the most natural and unscripted way possible – while ensuring everything looks as fabulous as it really was.

 If you are fortunate enough to live to be very old, you will be able to look at your photographs and say “that is who we were, those were the people we loved and that is exactly how we felt”.
 Every photograph will evoke a genuine memory, not replace one.